VarnikaSinghal/Rock-Paper-Scissor-Game/README.md

 2. This Game is developed in Python.
 3. In this Game, One time user has to select his choice.
 4. Then, Computer chooses its choice.
 5. If both choice matches, then it becomes "Tie: between the user and computer.
+6. Otherwise Either computer or user "wins" or "Loose".